 Maca is found in the rich soils of the Andes mountain ranges, where it is exposed to sources of minerals that are usually destroyed by farming in other parts of the world.
 Its ability to withstand extreme hot and cold weather conditions is demonstrated in its many health benefits.

 This root plant has been classified as an adaptogen and is one of nature’s most powerful superfoods.
-It is rich in vitamins B1, B2, C, D and E and minerals such as calcium, magnesium, potassium and iron.
+It is rich in vitamins B1, B2, C and E and minerals such as calcium, magnesium and potassium.
 It also contains trace minerals such as zinc, iodine, selenium, manganese and copper, 20 amino acids and 7 essential amino acids.

 Maca assists with endurance and strength